Centralizers of Hamiltonian circle actions on rational ruled surfaces: J -Holomorphic configurations and equivariant Gompf argument

 \begin{thm} Let $G$ be a compact group.
 Let A and B be two $G$-invariant symplectic spheres in a 4-dimensional symplectic manifold $(M,\omega)$ intersecting $\omega$-orthogonally at a unique fixed point $p$ for the $G$ action.
-Then there exists an invariant $J \in \mathcal{J}_\om^{G}$ such that both A and B are $J$-holomorphic.
+Then there exists an invariant $J \in \mathcal{J}_\om^{G}$ for which both A and B are $J$-holomorphic.
 Here $\mathcal{J}_\om^{G}$ denotes the space of $G$ invariant compatible almost complex structures on $M$. \end{thm}